sbslee/pypgx/docs/commands.rst

 Description
 -----------

-This command runs per-sample genotyping for multiple genes with SGE.

 This command runs the per-sample genotyping pipeline by submitting jobs to the Sun Grid Engine (SGE) cluster.
 This essentially deploys